A Dying Light in Corduba: Plot summary

 The Society of Olive Oil Producers of Baetica is throwing a big dinner party in Rome, trying to drum up business for their product.
 Falco is invited at the request of Claudius Laeta, Vespasian’s top clerk.
-The food, the garum and the dancing girl make a big impression on Falco.
-When two guests at a dinner are assaulted, one fatally, Falco realizes that being at the dinner was just the start of another job.

-The surviving victim, Anacrites, is Falco's rival and Vespasian's Chief Spy, a significant position in Vespasian's empire, challenged as it was by constant conspiracies.
+Two guests at a dinner are assaulted, one fatally.
+The surviving victim, Anacrites, is Falco's rival and Vespasian's Chief Spy.
 Falco is asked to investigate the attack on Anacrites and its possible connection to an attempt to corner the market on Spanish olive oil.
-Trying to keep Anacrites safe, he moves him to the one place where no one will look, and if they do, they will regret it; his mother’s house.
+Trying to keep Anacrites safe, he moves him to the one place where no one will look: his mother’s house.

-Soon, Falco is on his way to Hispania to track down some of the guests and that memorable dancer.
+Falco travels to Hispania with his pregnant companion Helena Justina to track down some of the guests and the dancer from the dinner.
 Laeta hints that someone is looking to corner the market on Hispania’s olive oil production.
 Suspicion immediately falls on Quinctius Attractus, the host of the festivities that fatal evening.

-This is an assignment Falco does not take solo; he is bringing his very pregnant companion, Helena Justina.
-Helena's father Camillus Verus happens to own a small estate in Baetica, and her brother Aelianus has just returned for serving there, so he and Helena have a perfect excuse to show up.
-And Helena has made it very clear that Falco will be there for the birth of his child.
+Falco and Helena stay at the estate of her father Camillus Verus.
+Her brother Aelianus is also spending time there.
 Helena becomes friendly with the daughters of two local magnates, Claudia Rufina and Aelia Annaea.
 Falco gets to know some of the sons, including Claudia’s brother Constans.
 Also appearing is Attractus’ son Quadratus, the new quaestor of Baetica.
 That one item alone keeps Falco on guard.